qe201020335/BeatTogether-DockerCompose/README.md

 # BeatTogether-DockerCompose
 A simple guide on hosting BeatTogether server using docker compose

+You are welcomed to use the discussion board.
+[Discussions](https://github.com/qe201020335/BeatTogether-DockerCompose/discussions)

 ## How to Host
   0. Make sure you are on Linux and have Docker installed
   1. Clone or download this repo